Boondock-Echo/ATE/README.md

   transmitter pipeline to broadcast a continuous CTCSS tone (default 67.0 Hz) on channel 1.
 This is handy for validating that handheld receivers open squelch for the configured tone without re-entering full playlists.
+* `audio_activity_report.py` – utility that scans WAV/MP3 files and reports
+  their audio duty cycle (percentage of chunks whose RMS amplitude exceeds a configurable threshold).
+Use this to build CSV summaries of long playlists before scheduling them for transmission.

 ### Channel presets